 Every Puppet run generates a report that provides information on that run, such as when the run took place, the nodes that were run, and the activity of resources — fundamental units of a system, such as a specific service or package — in the node.
-Each report lists the number of resources on the node in each of the following states:
+The reported metrics for resources can be any of the following:

 - Failed: Number of resources that failed.

 - Unchanged: Number of resources that remained unchanged.

 - No-op: Number of resources that would have been changed if not run in the no-op mode.